ska-telescope/ska-oso-pht-ui/docs/src/SciencePage.rst

    :width: 90%
    :alt: screen in light mode

-   Science Justification page
+   Science Justification page in light mode.

 .. note::

-   - Technical Page looks almost identical to the Science Justification page and has identical functionality.
+   - Technical Page is identical to the Science Justification page and has identical functionality.